- Next Steps

 VEHICLE REGISTRATION AND PARKING

 All vehicles operated on campus must be registered with Campus Safety, and must display an Institute parking sticker.
 Both a valid RIT ID and a state car registration (or a copy) are required to register your vehicle.
-There is no charge to park on campus, however, institute fines will be imposed if parking and traffic regulations are violated.
+There is an annual fee to park on campus, and institute fines will be imposed if parking and traffic regulations are violated.
 Click here to register your vehicle online, or by going to the Campus Safety Office in Grace Watson Dining Hall (Building 25).
 When you register your vehicle, you will receive a Campus Safety map that shows the locations of the courtesy call boxes, parking regulations, and other important information.

 Online Learning Note: If you are an online learning student and plan to visit the campus for any reason, such as a weekend lab, a proctored exam, or plan to use the Wallace Library or Fitness Center facilities, etc. you will need to obtain a visitors permit at the Visitors Booth when you first arrive at the campus.
 This permit is good for one day and allows you to park in the general parking spaces of any of the campus lots.
 The general parking areas are those that are not labeled with a Reserved sign.
 Click here for directions to the RIT campus